minigray/hello-world/README.md

 # hello-world
 This is my first repository made in my Code First Girls course.
+I am enjoying it alot.